chroma-space/cybersphere/_posts/projects/2015-04-08-of-the-spheres-markdown.md

 title: Of the Spheres
 "panorama-longitude-speed": 0.01
 "panorama-user-control": false
-"invert-nav": "true"
+"invert-nav": true
 description: "360º projection, performance, space"
 date: "2015-01-01"
 video: heliosphere_projbanner
 poster: 008of_the_spheres/heliosphere_projbanner.jpg
 "splash-description": "<a href=\\\"http://vimeo.com/65454918\\\">Heliosphere trailer</a> from <a href=\\\"http://vimeo.com/chromaspace\\\">C H R Θ M A</a> on Vimeo."
 slug: of_the_spheres
-"video_pause": true
+video_pause: true
-"video_mute": true
+video_mute: true
 thumbnail: "thumbnail-ofthespheres.jpg"
 index: 8
+jpg: ""
+png: ""
+"video-pause": false
+"play-once": false
+panorama: ""
+"panorama-poster": ""
+"index-image": ""
+"banner-align": top
 ---

 > _“…there is no inner man, man is in the world, and only in the world does he know himself.”
 Maurice Merleau-Ponty, Phenomenology of Perception (Preface, 1945)_